nk412/nk412.github.io/src/photoblog/greenland.md

 ::image:kiss.avif(With not much else to do, these to stuck icebergs have decided to kiss each other, rubbing their faces off, revealing the blue old ice below.)

-::pullquote(Blue ice is the harder and older.
+::pullquote(Blue ice is harder and older.
 They come from deep in the ice sheet where the pressure was high, formed from snow that fell at a time before humans had stepped on Europe.)

 ::image:texture.avif(Shapes and textures of icebergs vary wildly, and tell a lot about the journey they've been on.)
 In the sun, the melting ice creates channels and draws streaks on the surface.
 Under water, warm sea currents etch tiny groove-like patterns that almost seem biological.
 The berg in the foreground has recently rolled over.

-The lack of trees does not meet a lack of flora.
-Greenland's autumn colors come from ankle-high.
+::dropcap(Lack of trees does not meet a lack of flora.
+Greenland's autumn colors come from ankle-high.)

-::pullquote(The trick to survive the Arctic tundra is to lay low, away from the winds.)
+The trick to survive the Arctic tundra is to lay low, away from the winds.

 ::image:yellow.avif,red.avif(Creeping willows and dwarf birch thrive in the tundra, and together they can coat an entire mountain in yellow and red rust.)

+::image:icyred.avif(Under the right light, the ice merges with the sky.)

 ::image:fjordshore.avif(A solitary man stands on the shores of a very, very cold beach.)